Valkoiset/assignment/README.md

 ## Notes

 The project also uses GitHub Actions for CI pipeline which runs tests and generates a wheel package if tests are successful.

+Example of such pipeline run can be found [here](https://github.com/Valkoiset/assignment/actions/runs/8086898609).